Soto, Adams homer in 8th inning, Nats beat Marlins 12-10

 Sean Doolittle gave up a homer to Jorge Alfaro in the ninth before earning his ninth save.

 Starlin Castro’s two-out, RBI single off Kyle Barraclough (1-1) in the eighth gave Miami a 9-8 lead.
-But it wasn’t enough as Miami had its six-game winning streak snapped.
+But it wasn’t enough as the Marlins had their six-game winning streak snapped.

+“If you had told me before the game we were going to get 10 runs and lose I would have said ‘hmm, probably not’,” Marlins manager Don Mattingly said.
+“But it was one of those nights.”

-Brian Anderson hit a two-run homer to left field to give the Marlins a 2-0 lead in the first.
-It was Anderson’s fifth of the season.
+Brian Anderson got the offense going early with a two-run homer to left field, his fifth of the season.

-Adam Eaton cut the Nationals’ deficit in half with his fifth homer in the bottom half of the inning.
+Eaton cut the Nationals’ deficit in half with his fifth homer in the bottom half of the inning.

-Washington tied it in the third on Anthony Rendon’s two-run homer, his 10th of the season.
+Washington tied it in the third on Rendon’s two-run homer, his 10th of the season.

 Granderson’s sixth homer of the season — a solo shot into the second deck in right field — put the Marlins back on top, 5-4, in the fourth.